divechan/docs/docs/concepts/glossary.md

 ## Swap Fees

-The fees collected upon swapping which are rewarded to liquidity providers.
+Fees collected upon swapping which are rewarded to liquidity providers.

 ## Tick Interval